Break the Safe: Round 4

-Each teammate is given a button that controls one of the two still-closed locks on the safe.
+Each teammate is given a button that controls one of the two still-closed locks on the safe, and a partition is placed between them to prevent any communication.
 When the countdown clock reaches 30 seconds, it disappears from the team's view.
 Both teammates must continue the countdown in their heads; once they believe it has reached zero, they must push their buttons within the length of their window of opportunity to open the locks.
 The National Lottery draw is held after both contestants have pushed their buttons.

 Following the draw, the results are revealed.
 If both buttons were pushed within the window, the team wins all the money in the safe.
-The team wins half the money if one button was pushed in time; if both contestants pushed too early or too late, they win nothing.
+The team wins half the money if one button was pushed in time, or nothing at all if both buttons were pushed too early or too late.

 During the second series, the countdown clock was displayed on-screen during the final 30 seconds for the benefit of home viewers, along with a prompt indicating when the safe could be opened.